-So the best thing that we can do is to prevent new sources of plastics from entering the environment.
+So the best thing we can do is prevent new sources of plastics from entering the environment.

 Reducing unnecessary plastic consumption is a great start, so can consider the following:

-This will reduce plastic waste, and it will increase the demand for improving product and packaging design.
+This will reduce plastic waste and increase the demand for improving product and packaging design.

-Reduce your plastic usage by bringing your bag in the shop, buying loose produce and bulk whenever possible & visiting your farmers market.
+Reduce your plastic usage by bringing your bag to the shop, buying loose produce and bulk whenever possible & visiting your farmers’ market.

 Look online for DIY tutorials for some essentials that you use daily, like dry shampoo, deodorant, face masks, etc.